 Who was Pete Best?

 Pete Best was The Beatles drummer from August 1960 until August 1962.
-He was with them in Hamburg and even at their first Abbey Road recording session.
+He was with them in Hamburg and at their first Abbey Road recording session.
 He played an important role in establishing The Beatles popularity in Hamburg and Liverpool, but had a slightly distant relationship with the others.

-And yet by the summer of 1962 the other Beatles were plotting against him.
-Using the pretext that George Martin had rejected his drumming as sub-standard (see here) they approached Ringo Starr, an old friend of the band from Hamburg.
-Ringo was then working with Rory Storm and widely considered Liverpool's best drummer.
+By the summer of 1962 the other Beatles were plotting against him.
+Using the pretext that George Martin had rejected his drumming as sub-standard they approached Ringo Starr, an old friend of the band from Hamburg.